vuestorefront/storefront-api/docs/guide/integration/integration.md

 $ node import.js categories.json category vue_storefront_catalog
 ```

-After importing the data, we need to make sure the Vue Storefront Elastic index schema has been properly applied.
+After importing the data, we need to make sure the Storefront Api Elastic index schema has been properly applied.
 To ensure this, we'll use the [Database tool](../tools/database-tools.md) used previously to clear out the index - once again:

 ```bash
 $ docker exec -it sfa_app_1 yarn db rebuild